 Cross-Sectional Study Examples

-So, in a cross-sectional study, the variables remain the same throughout.
-This makes it useful in many sectors and circumstances, mainly in financial and healthcare areas.
+In a cross-sectional study, the variables remain the same throughout.
+This makes it useful in many sectors and circumstances – mainly in financial and healthcare areas.
 Let’s discuss a few examples for better clarity:

 For Analyzing Spending Trends